 Building a roadmap toward cures for genetic epilepsies

-Patients and patient advocates deserve to be brought in as stakeholders from the very beginning, and this is what Kim Nye, co-founder and president of TESS Research Foundation, fights for.
-Two of her four children have SLC13A5 mutations, which prompted her to launch the Foundation in a quest to find answers and a cure.
+Patients and patient advocates deserve to be brought in as stakeholders from the very beginning.
+Kim Nye, co-founder and president of TESS Research Foundation, fights for this daily.
+Two of her four children have SLC13A5 Citrate Transporter Disorder, a recently discovered rare disease with no cure.
+This prompted her to launch the Foundation in a quest to spur collaborative research and accelerate the development of treatments.

 As part of the Rare As One Network, TESS Research Foundation hopes to build a roadmap toward cures for genetic epilepsies.
 Their mission is to help families find a diagnosis; connect more patients, doctors, and researchers; and create disease-modifying treatments.
-The Foundation’s ultimate goal is to create a research network that will help highlight the connections between rare diseases and common diseases and lead to improved world health.
+The Foundation’s ultimate goal is to create a research network that will help highlight the connections between rare diseases and common diseases.

 “Patients and patient advocates deserve to be brought in as stakeholders from the very beginning.”